 Shreveport Aggressive Driving Accident Lawyer Near Me 800-537-8185

 Although it may take time to catalog your financial losses, it is typically harder to assign an appropriate value to your intangible suffering.
 Whereas you may receive bills related to your medical expenses, which allows you to track them, there is no universal value for damages to your mental health.

-A Shreveport aggressive driving accident lawyer can help.
-The Morris Bart law firm has worked with car accident victims—many who have suffered severe psychological impacts.
+A Shreveport aggressive driving accident attorney can help.
+The Morris Bart law firm has worked with car accident victims—many of whom have suffered severe psychological impacts.
 Along the way, we have developed several methods for estimating damages regarding mental anguish.
 These include:

 - Calling upon the testimony of victims and their loved ones, showcasing the true effects of the accident

 - Utilizing third-party experts to provide insights about these losses, such as medical professionals and specialists from the industry you once worked in

 - Providing evidence of how the event impacted your outlook for the future

 - Using the multiplier method to assign a number to your non-economic damages, which will generally fall between 1.5 and 5, depending on the extent of your suffering.
 We will then multiply this number by your economic losses to assign a monetary value to your mental anguish.

 To learn more about how our team at the Morris Bart law office can help calculate your damages, contact a team member today.
 You can reach us to receive your free consultation.

 The field of personal injury law involves many different statutes, proceedings, loopholes, and other challenges that may seem confusing if you are unfamiliar with them.
 Therefore, many victims of collisions seek out legal support.